Stop Spam Emails from Your Own Address

 Should I worry if a scammer has my email address?

-Not necessarily.
-Email addresses are easy to find.
-Just watch for suspicious activity, phishing attempts, and protect your account with strong security.
+Not necessarily — email addresses are easy to obtain.
+Watch for suspicious sign-in activity, phishing attempts, and protect your account with a strong password and 2FA.
+You can check whether your address was exposed at Have I Been Pwned.

 Can I stop my email from being spoofed?